 The utilization rate depends on the size and age mix of the blood supply in an HBB, as well as the demand.
 The distribution strategy is also an important issue.
-After consultations with the HBBs, and in agreement with the management concepts outlined above, the following class of policies was chosen for analysis.
-Each HBB receives periodic shipments at intervals between 1 and 4 days long (to be determined from the analysis, depending on the size of the HBB, and other considerations).
-Each periodic shipment to the HBB includes a number of fresh (or, long-dated: 1-2 day old) rotation units and a number of older (or, stock-dated: 6-7 day old) retention units.
+After consultations with the HBB's, and in agreement with the management concepts outlined above, the following class of policies was chosen for analysis.
+Each HBB receives periodic shipments at intervals of 1 to 4 days (to be determined from the analysis, depending on the size of the HBB, and other considerations).
+Each periodic shipment to the HBB includes a number of fresh (or longdated: 1- to 2-day-old) rotation units and a number of older (or stock-dated: 6- to 7-day-old) retention units.
 The latter are retained until transfused or discarded, but the rotation units that are in excess of a fixed desired inventory level at the end of the period are returned to the RBC for redistribution.
 Modeling this situation called for a finite-state Markov chain analysis.

 Having derived these models to predict the HBB availability and utilization rates for any policy implemented by the RBC, the analysts examined the regional allocation problem, assuming that there were fixed penalty costs associated with nonavailable and nonutilized units.
-They found that the policy minimizing the total expected one-period cost was:

-first allocate all available retention units so as to equalize the utilization rates at all HBBs;

-(2) then allocate all available rotation units (which are not subject to spoilage (while at the HBB) so as to equalize the availability rates at all HBBs.
+They found that the policy minimizing the total expected one-period cost was (i) to allocate all available retention units so as to equalize the utilization rates at all HBB's and then (ii) to allocate all available rotation units, which are not subject to spoilage while at the HBB, so as to equalize the availability rates at all HBBs.

-It was also shown that this policy is independent of unit penalty costs, and that it maximizes both the availability and utilization of blood in the region simultaneously.
+It was shown that this policy is independent of unit penalty costs and that it maximizes both the availability and utilization of blood in the region simultaneously.
 That is, any deviation from the policy that would reduce utilization would also result in reduced availability for the next period, and vice versa.

-In addition, the analysts found that the short-term policy had the same structural characteristics as the policy which was optimal over the long run, and even that the utilization and availability rates calculated for the short term corresponded very closely to the optimal values for the long run.
-Thus, they could return to the result showing that the distribution policy listed above for the one-period case was optimal and establish the principle that:
+The analysts also found that the shortterm policy had the same structural characteristics as the policy that was optimal over the long run, and even that the utilization and availability rates calculated for the short term corresponded very closely to the optimal values for the long run.
+Thus, they could return to the result showing that the distribution policy listed above for the one-period case was optimal, and they could establish the following principle (9):